Starcounter/Docs/guides/web-apps/sessions/README.md

       	page.ChatMessagePages.RemoveAt(0);
       }
     page.ChatMessagePages.Add(Self.GET<Json>("/chatter/partials/chatmessages/" + ChatMessageKey));
-    s.CalculatePatchAndPushOnWebSocket();
+    session.CalculatePatchAndPushOnWebSocket();
     }
   }
 });
 ```

-If there is a need to schedule tasks on all active sessions, then `Session.ForAll` should be used (note that it runs on all active sessions and if you only need to update few - use `Session.ScheduleTask`).
+To schedule tasks on all active sessions, then `Session.ForAll` should be used (note that it runs on all active sessions and if you only need to update few - use `Session.ScheduleTask`).

-## Sessions and JSON objects
+## Sessions and JSON Objects

 Starcounter allows you to keep JSON objects on the server as resources without storing them in the database.